Saint David's Synthesized

-Since its founding in 1951, Saint David's has graduated nearly 2,000 students.
+Since its founding in 1951, Saint David's has graduated more than 2,000 students.
 They have gone on to the most competitive New York City secondary schools and regional boarding schools, and from there to ranking universities and colleges throughout the nation.

 The school is accredited by the New York State Association of Independent Schools and is a member of the National Association of Independent Schools, subscribing to its Principles of Good Practice for admission of students.
 Saint David's also belongs to the Independent Schools Admissions Association of Greater New York as well as the Educational Records Bureau.
 The school’s headmaster is Dr. P. David O’Halloran.

 - Founded in 1951 as an elementary school for boys in the Catholic tradition

 - 416 students and 127 faculty and staff (2015-2016 Academic Year)

 - Exceptional faculty: 73% with advanced degrees; 63% with 10-plus years of teaching experience; 43% have been at Saint David's for 10-plus years.

 - Campus at 12 East 89th St.; Fitness Facility/Gym at East 94th St.; 2 libraries, 1 media center, 4 art rooms, 2 music suites, 3 science labs